JSTalbotHHMI/LaserLickPort/README.md

 This repository contains the files needed to fabricate and use several versions of the Janelia Laser Lickport.

-The Laser Lickport was developed as a low-noise lick detection solution for free-roaming mice and rats, especially in electrophysiology setups where the sensing electronics need to be kept away from the animal.
+The Laser Lickport was developed as a noiseless lick detection solution for free-roaming mice and rats, especially in electrophysiology setups where the sensing electronics need to be kept away from the animal.

 ## Repository layout